twisted/twisted/docs/core/development/policy/coding-standard.rst

 C Code
 ------

-C code must be optional, and work across multiple platforms (MSVC++9/10/14 for Pythons 2.7 and 3.5+ on Windows, as well as recent GCCs and Clangs for Linux, macOS, and FreeBSD).
+C code must be optional, and work across multiple platforms (MSVC++14 for Python 3.5+ on Windows, as well as recent GCCs and Clangs for Linux, macOS, and FreeBSD).

 C code should be kept in external bindings packages which Twisted depends on.
-If creating new C extension modules, using `cffi <https://cffi.readthedocs.io/en/latest/>`_ is highly encouraged, as it will perform well on PyPy and CPython, and be easier to use on Python 2 and 3.
+If creating new C extension modules, using `cffi <https://cffi.readthedocs.io/en/latest/>`_ is highly encouraged, as it will perform well on PyPy and CPython.
 Consider optimizing for `PyPy <http://pypy.org/performance.html>`_ instead of creating bespoke C code.